We plan, implement, and oversee the 9-1-1 network that serves 18 counties of the West Central Texas region*.

 *data does not include Abilene/Taylor County 9-1-1 District

-9-1-1 CALLS AND TEXTS RECEIVED IN 2020 BY OUR 18 9-1-1 COMMUNICATION CENTERS
+TOTAL NUMBER OF 9-1-1 CALLS AND TEXTS RECEIVED BY WCTCOG’S 18

-AVERAGE STARTING SALARY OF A 9-1-1 TELECOMMUNICATOR IN OUR REGION
+AVERAGE STARTING SALARY OF A 9-1-1

 17,900

-SQUARE MILES OF 9-1-1 SERVICE AREA
+REGION’S 9-1-1 SERVICE AREA

 192,149

-AVERAGE NUMBER OF 9-1-1 TELECOMMUNICATORS SERVING COMMUNITIES IN OUR REGION
+SERVING COMMUNITIES IN THE WCTCOG REGION

-BUSINESS HOURS OF 9-1-1 COMMUNICATIONS CENTER – AVAILABLE BY PHONE OR TEXT ALL DAY EVERY DAY!
+PHONE OR TEXT ALL DAY EVERY DAY!